chapstech/HTB_writeups/OSINT/Breach/Breach.md

 In the dump, you can see that there are some names, usernames, passwords, etc. but there is so much information that I don't know what to do with it yet.
 So I turned my attention to the other 2 files, the Job offer letter and the key.
 I tried to simply open the key file but it required a password.
 After quick and cheesy password tests using simple passwords like "admin", "password", "supersecurestartup", "supersecurepassword", I found out that it would take an eternity to try and guess it and the info must be hidden somewhere in the data breach dump.

-I then pivoted to the last remaining document, the job offer letter which had no usefull information in the letter itself BUT I thought to myself, this is an OSINT challenge, why not look at the documents properties.
+I then pivoted to the last remaining document, the job offer letter which had no usefull information in the letter itself except the domain name of the company @supersecurestartup.com BUT I thought to myself, this is an OSINT challenge, why not look at the documents properties.
 There I found ou first usefull hint!
-The document was created by Bianka Phelps on
+The document was created by **Bianka Phelps** on **2019-03-26**.
+HEY, A NAME!

+** INSERT PROPERTIES IMAGE **

+I quickly went to cross reference this name in the previous data breach dump file and low and behold, Bianka Phelps was in it with the password

+** INSERT PROPERTIES IMAGE **